-We are also capable of delivering 16 Music For Life® Learning Modules (ranging from Pre - Entry Level NVQ to Level 3) to adults with learning disabilities, offering them the chance to work towards a recognised qualification.
-This work is on hold until the completion of the Sunbeams Music Centre, which is due to be built in late 2014 and completed by mid-2015 ( click here to see our Capital C ampaign Brochure ) .
-The centre will enable Sunbeams to support our current delivery, and expand our reach to a National level.
+We are also capable of delivering 16 Music For Life® Learning Modules (ranging from Pre – Entry Level NVQ to Level 3) to adults with learning disabilities, offering them the chance to work towards a recognised qualification.
+The Sunbeams Music Centre will enable us to support our current delivery, and expand our reach to a National level.

 The Sunbeams Concert Troupe